ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 layout: post
 date: 2020-01-29
 toc: true
-title: Charcoal grey.
-What is charcoal color and how to use it?
-description: Charcoal is a colour that is becoming increasingly popular.
-Being a pretty strong shade, charcoal elements can be a good way to accentuate interior design.
+title: Charcoal Grey - Check Out the Latest Trend in Home Decor 2020
+description: "Dreaming of a classy color to make your interior look stylish? \U0001F3D8️ Charcoal grey is the latest trend in interior design! \U0001F449 Learn the secret to its popularity!"
 image: "/uploads/moda-na-antracyt.png"
 promoted: false
-update_date: 2020-02-05
+update_date: 2020-04-03
-intro: 'Charcoal is a color that is becoming very popular recently.
-It can be used as a neutral background color, as well as a strong accent.
-You can use it to paint walls or choose charcoal grey elements: furniture, accessories and flooring.
-Charcoal is very universal, therefore you should consider using it as an element of home decor.'
+intro: 'Charcoal is a versatile color that can be used for many purposes.
+It is usually described as a mix of grey with a trace of black or navy blue.
+It is very often mistaken for graphite, although in reality it is a completely different shade.
+Charcoal can be used as a neutral background color, as well as a strong accent.
+You can use it to paint walls or just pick individual charcoal grey items: furniture, accessories or flooring.
+A significant advantage of charcoal is the fact that it blends well with any interior, therefore you should consider using it for your interior design.
+  How to do that?
+What charcoal accessories it is best to choose?'
 main_keywords:
 - charcoal
 - charcoal color